 One of the primary ways you can improve Search Engine Optimization for your website is by optimizing your images for the web.
 Our Art Director, Don, explains best practices for image optimization on your website, including information on screen resolution, different file types, and tools for optimization.

 Inbound Marketing Blog

-When shopping for web services (web design, web development, digital marketing, search engine optimization -- you get the idea), you might find it nearly impossible to compare providers.
+When shopping for services like web development, you might find it nearly impossible to compare providers.
 You'll have one provider that will build a website at $700, another at $7,000, and yet another at $17,000.
 You'll have an SEO provider suggest that they can get you all the business in the world for $100 per month but someone else might say that $1,000 is the minimum.